Department of Educational Leadership and Counseling

 Apply now and come help us change the world for the better.

-Students in this program are well prepared to be candidates for administrative positions.
+Students in this program are well-prepared to be candidates for administrative positions.
 Students will regularly apply skills and knowledge gained in courses to their school setting and benefit from former and current educational administrators as professors and adjunct professors.
-Students also have the opportunity to conduct research independently and in conjunction with Houston Baptist faculty, to present papers at conferences, to publish, and to interact with practicing administrators representing a wide spectrum of approaches and philosophies.
+Students also have the opportunity to conduct research independently and in conjunction with HBU faculty, to present papers at conferences, to publish, and to interact with practicing administrators representing a wide spectrum of approaches and philosophies.

 The school counselor today is a vital member of the educational team on each campus.
 They guide students and parents through the educational process and act as partners with the teachers on their campus.
 Their goal is to help all students in the areas of academic achievement, psychological and social development, and college/career development.
 This degree prepares interested individuals to meet the state requirements to become certified as school counselors.
 They can make the difference for children as they become the productive, well-adjusted adults of tomorrow.